 SPEAKER SERVICE CENTER (SSC)

 Register Online All must register!
-Upload Documents (bios and presentations)
+Send Documents (bios and presentations)

 See Ideas to Promote Your Session, below.

 Thank you and Welcome to the Speaker Service Center!

 We are pleased to have you join us for Commit, Engage, Ignite 2020!

 To ensure the best experience for the attendees and speakers, please adhere to the deadlines listed below.
 If you have any questions or challenges meeting the deadlines, please contact Lisa Levine ASAP, firstname.lastname@example.org

 or 202-223-5625, x 104.
 ALL sessions require CLE-quality written material.